Hexzanity/CRUD-DJANGO/README.md

 6. Select Additional Tasks then Click Next
 7. Click Install and Wait for it to finish
 8. Finish the Installation

+After all installation, go open the visual studio and click open folder in "Bootcamp-Django Folder". then click the New Terminal to Run the Application.

 <br> </br>